oddstr13/miningDimension/README.md

 miningDimension
 ===============

-This mod is an attempt at replacing mystcraft on the server,  currently it needs an portal kind of thing to jump into.
+This Minecraft Forge mod is made to replace mystcraft for TurtleKingdom's mining world.

+Todo
+====
+ * Config option for world height.
+ * Add portals specific to the mining world.
+ * Remove spawning of nether portals.
+ * Flat bedrock.